 diving, tennis, indoor and outdoor track and volleyball); and two mixed sports, western and English equestrian riding.

-University of Findlay is a member of the National Collegiate Athletic Association (NCAA) Division II and competes in the Great Lakes Intercollegiate Athletic Conference (GLIAC).
+UF is a member of the National Collegiate Athletic Association (NCAA) Division II and competes in the Great Lakes Intercollegiate Athletic Conference (GLIAC).
 In July 2017 UF will be joining the Great Midwest Athletic Conference (G-MAC).
 Both equestrian

 teams are members of the Intercollegiate Horse Show Association.

 University of Findlay is located in Findlay, Ohio, a small city that is pleasant and